statchaitya/ml_project/README.md

-# ML Project
+# How likely is a customer to buy a financial product?

-Creating a complete framework of a simple ML project
+Creating a complete end to end ML framework to solve the problem of predicting an outcome of a marketing campaign